nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 Sometimes, you may need to think about the application of your design outside of an OOP framework.
 This can be challenging because it is difficult to think about your codebase more abstractly, but learning this skill can improve performance and management of classes drastically.

-For example, instead of creating classes for each particle or object in your game engine, you might want to explore Data-Oriented Design (DOD) that moves your "objects" into various classes that are instead responsible for the change in data, not the object itself.
+For example, instead of creating classes for each particle or object in your game engine, you might want to explore Data-Oriented Design (DOD)[13] that moves your "objects" into various classes that are instead responsible for the change in data, not the object itself.

 In DOD, instead of having a `Particle` class with position, velocity, and color, you might have separate arrays for positions, velocities, and colors.
 Operations then iterate over these arrays in parallel, which is more cache-friendly and often faster.